Easy ways to deal with the threat of thyroid

 One of the best things you can do in terms of early detection is to periodically perform a Thyroid Neck Check.
 This easy test can detect lumps, bumps, and swelling on your thyroid if they’re close to the surface.
 However, many nodules and bumps aren’t able to be seen or felt, so if you have other symptoms, you are advised to see a doctor.

 All you need for this simple screening is a glass of water and a mirror.
 If you feel or see anything odd after following all of the steps, be sure to see your doctor.

 3) Reduce Selenium intake

-Selenium is a nutrient present in particular proteins, and the adult body has the highest selenium concentration in the thyroid.
+Selenium is a Present in particular proteins, and the adult body has the highest selenium concentration in the thyroid.
 Holding a balanced level can help avoid thyroid disease, either through a healthy diet or through supplementation.
 Even if you get enough selenium from the foods you consume, it can still help improve your immune system with supplementation.

 4) Visit your Doctor Regularly